taxrolls/taxrolls.github.io/README.md

 * `quantity` - The numbered amount of the unit

 ### Sample Markup
-The markup for a typical entry looks like this:
+The markup for a typical entry

+`Bertaut de compiegne poullaillier ii.s. vi.d p.`

+looks like this:
 ```
 <item>
   <persName ref="#BC01">